Denzil Wraight - Italian Keyboard Instruments

 A Florentine Piano c.1730 for Early Piano Music

-This piano with a Cristofori action was constructed in 2003 and is probably the first instrument of this type and compass (56-notes, GG,AA-d³,e³) to have been made since about 1750.
-It is a fortepiano as Ferrini might have made in 1730 when he was still in Cristofori's workshop and delivered to Queen Maria Barbara in Spain.
+This piano with a Cristofori action was constructed in 2003 and was probably the first instrument of this type and compass (56-notes, GG,AA-d³,e³) to have been made since about 1750.
+It is a fortepiano as Ferrini might have made in 1730, when he was still in Cristofori's workshop, and delivered to Queen Maria Barbara in Spain.
+It is now in the Schola Cantorum, Basel.

-Although both original and reproduction pianos of the late 18th century are now familiar to us, the earliest instruments invented by Cristofori around 1700 are less well known since the three surviving instruments are in museums and relatively few reproductions have been made.
+Although both original and reproduction pianos of the late 18th century are now familiar to us, the earliest pianos invented by Cristofori around 1700 are less well known since the three surviving instruments are in museums and relatively few reproductions had been made until 2003.

 The following notes answer some of the frequently asked questions about this fortepiano, explaining its place in the early history of the instrument and some practical details of my work.